Defect #2473

 It will be great if it's included in redmine.
 We have the same problem.

-Updated by Stanislav German-Evtushenko 8 months ago
+Updated by Stanislav German-Evtushenko about 14 years ago

 Teddy L wrote: